-- 3 Set the desired AFM settings for Surgery Mode (Laparoscopic/Prone or Open), and Fluid Strategy (10%, 15%, or 20%).
-See Assisted Fluid Management Settings on page 279. - 4 Enter the Maximum Case Volume (Max Case Vol.) on the keypad.
+- 3 Set the desired AFM settings for Surgery Mode (Laparoscopic/Prone or Open), Fluid Strategy (10%, 15%, or 20%), and Fluid Tracking (Fluid Meter or Manual).
+See Assisted Fluid Management Settings on page 284. - 4 Enter the Maximum Case Volume (Max Case Vol.) on the keypad.
 Entering this value is required to start an AFM session.